Mr. Mac Grianna

 Username: primaryedcobooks Password: edco2020

 Senior class pupils are very familiar with the layout of the Operation Maths programme.
-I will provide details of what topic needs to be covered each week beginning with Thursday 19th and Friday 20th March.
 You will need to teach the skills and concepts to your child before asking them to complete written sums and questions.

 Problem solving is a challenging skill for many children but Operation Maths is very good for teaching it.
 Use the RUCSAC method which is outlined in detail in the Operation Maths Pupil Book.